Exploring the Deep South of Thailand

 Day 6 Wednesday, May 9, 2018

 I had decided to stay in Betong two nights to explore the surroundings of the town.
-From my hotel window I had a good view of Betong in heavy morning fog.
-The town is only 269 meters above sea level but the climate is quite different from the lowlands.
-The area around Betong is heavily forested and very beautiful.
+From my hotel window, I had a good view of Betong in dense morning fog.
+The town is only 269 meters above sea level, but the climate is quite different from the lowlands.
+The area around Betong is heavily forested and stunning.

-After the usual early rise I headed for the local market.
-My breakfast consisted of local coffee and “patongko” which I found is translated as “fried bread stick” or “Chinese donut”….During my stay in Betong I didn’t see any Western tourists at all.
+After the usual early rise, I headed for the local market.
+My breakfast consisted of local coffee and “patongko” which I found is translated as “fried breadstick” or “Chinese doughnut”…During my stay in Betong, I didn’t see any Western tourists at all.
 I was the only farang.
-I noticed a number of Malaysian visitors though and also a number of Thai tourists later in the day.
+I noticed several Malaysian visitors though and also some Thai tourists later in the day.

-After breakfast I took off for my exploration of the Betong surroundings.
+After breakfast, I took off for my exploration of the Betong surroundings.
 My first stop was at the Betong Hot Springs.
 I had a coffee there and took a couple of pictures.
-The Hot Springs is really a swimming pool with warm water.
+The Hot Springs is a swimming pool with warm water.
 It’s nice for a short stopover and a drink.

 I made a short video of the tunnel:

 There is a fascinating museum with lots of pictures, weaponry, and other exhibits about the history of the Piyamit Tunnels.
 After the tunnels, I visited the Betong Winter Flower Garden, which was not that interesting.

 After the Winter Flower Garden, I went to the construction site of the Betong Airport.
 Staff at the Merlin Hotel told me that the airport would not open before 2020.
 I still have some time to revisit this area in all tranquillity.
 I will be back because Betong is a fascinating place.
 Before we leave Betong, I have to share a picture of the town’s claim to fame, which is the tallest postbox in the world.